ampproject/amphtml/spec/amp-email-format.md

 * Are there any CSS restrictions?

     * Yes.
-For a reference list of CSS properties and values that are allowed within email messages, see [Gmail Supported CSS Properties & Media Queries](https://developers.google.com/gmail/design/reference/supported_css).
+For a reference list of CSS properties and values are allowed by Gmail, see [Gmail Supported CSS Properties & Media Queries](https://developers.google.com/gmail/design/reference/supported_css).
 Furthermore, the [AMP Validator](https://github.com/ampproject/amphtml/tree/master/validator) can be used to check them or [AMP by Example’s Playground](https://ampbyexample.com/playground/#runtime=amp4email) with the "AMP for Email" runtime selected.

 * Will the AMP `CLIENT_ID` be supported?